vexy/infoportal-website/README.md

 # Counting platform
 This repository contains simple implementation of the publicly available counting/voting station.

+Features:
+- Signup with Google
+- Browse and search list of questions
+- Add new question
+- Provide answers to questions

+> Current version: `0.8`

 ## TechStack
 Website is made using `SvelteKit` and `TypeScript`.
 It uses `node 20.x` as a runtime engine.